Robust Inference Under Heteroskedasticity via the Hadamard Estimator: Main Results

 \subsection{Solving five problems under heteroskedasticity}

 Under heteroskedasticity, some fundamental estimation and inference tasks in the linear model are more challenging than under homoskedasticity.
 As we will see, the difficulty often arises from a lack of a good estimator of the variance of the OLS estimator.
 For the moment, assume that there is an unbiased estimator of the coordinate-wise variances of the OLS estimator.
-That is, we consider a vector $\hV$ satisfying

-under heteroskedasticity, where $V = \diag C = \diag\Cov{\hbeta}$ is defined through equation \eqref{hbeta_cov}.
+That is, we consider a vector $\hV$ satisfying $\E \hV = V$ under heteroskedasticity, where $V = \diag C = \diag\Cov{\hbeta}$ is defined through equation \eqref{hbeta_cov}.
 To define this unbiased estimator, we collect some useful notation as follows, though the estimator itself shall be introduced in detail in Section \ref{sec:hadmard-estimator}.
 Let $S = (X^\top X)^{-1} X^\top$ be the matrix used in defining the ordinary least-squares estimate, and $Q = I_n- X(X^\top X)^{-1}X^\top $ be the projection into the orthocomplement of the column space of $X$.
 Here $I_n$ is the identity matrix.
 Let us denote by $M\odot M$ the Hadamard---or elementwise---product of a matrix or vector $M$ with itself.

 Among others, the following \textit{five} important applications demonstrate the usefulness of the unbiased variance estimator $\hV$.